brown-band/website/pages/scripts/1979-1980/fall/dartmouth.md

 :sd[The band creeps out slowly and then breaks into a run to the 45, with saxes and trombones leading the pack, their instruments playing the part of submachine guns].

 It looks like they’ve opted for the classic slide trombone, right wing saxophone defense.
-Searching for a tactical advantage in this 7 minute struggle, the Band enlists the help of "General MacArthur Park." :sd[Band plays "MacArthur Park"].
+Searching for a tactical advantage in this 7 minute struggle, the Band enlists the help of “General MacArthur Park.” :sd[Band plays “MacArthur Park”].

 Hit the dirt! :sd[Band hits the dirt].
 Now serpentine!
 Serpentine. :sd[Band serpentines, serpentines].
 Wait a minute; we’ve been had.
 What seems to be the Yale Band is actually the...
 Harvard Band cleverly disguised. :sd[Band rips Y’s off their sweaters, exposing H’s].

 Enough of this deception!
 We have it from an inside source that you’re actually...
 The Princeton Band. :sd[Off with H’s, exposing P’s].
-Maybe they’ll try to bore the Dartmouth students to death with the "Infamous Princeton University Double Rotating P."
+Maybe they’ll try to bore the Dartmouth students to death with the “Infamous Princeton University Double Rotating P.”

 What now?
 The Band shakes uncontrollably. :sd[Band shakes uncontrollably].
 Do they have: